“All the footballers were lovely to him”... Missing cat’s six month stay at Crawley Town stadium

 Natasha explained the family had started to give up hope when she was messaged by a friend at the beginning of April.
 They said a photo had been shared on Facebook of a cat which looked just like Jerry hanging out by the Red Bar at the Broadfield Stadium.

-Natasha grabbed two of her duaghters, Isla and Elin, and rushed down to the ground to find Jerry sitting happily in his new temporary accommodation.
+Natasha grabbed two of her daughters, Isla and Elin, and rushed down to the ground to find Jerry sitting happily in his new temporary accommodation.

 She said: “The thing we are most impressed with is the fact that Crawley FC looked after him so well.
 We had such cold weather after he left.
 We (are) so lucky he is alive and well.”